lucidcode/Halovision-INSPEC/firmware/src/micropython/docs/library/omv.sensor.rst

    2592x1944 resolution for the camera sensor.
 Only works for the OV5640 camera.

-.. data:: PALETTE_RAINBOW

-   Default OpenMV Cam color palette for thermal images using a smooth color wheel.

-.. data:: PALETTE_IRONBOW

-   Makes images look like the FLIR Lepton thermal images using a very non-linear color palette.

 .. data:: IOCTL_SET_READOUT_WINDOW

    Lets you set the readout window for the OV5640.